juice-shop/pwning-juice-shop/part2/privilege-escalation.md

 This horizontal privilege escalation challenge demands you to access the shopping basket of another user.
-Being able to do so would give an attacker the opportunity to spy on the victims shopping behavior.
+Being able to do so would give an attacker the opportunity to spy on the victims shopping behaviour.
 He could also play a prank on the victim by manipulating the items or their quantity, hoping this will go unnoticed during checkout.
 This could lead to some arguments between the victim and the vendor.